Opioid agonist therapy: Dispensing

 Methadone maintenance generally requires patients to visit the dispensing or dosing clinic daily, in accordance with state-controlled substance laws.
 Methadone, when administered at constant daily milligram doses, will stabilize patients so they feel a "high" from it and will not require additional street opioids.
 Most clinics will work with patients to get to a dosing level that will take away all cravings for other opiates without feeling too much of a "high" so they can function correctly throughout their day.

-In the U.S., patients that attend methadone clinics regularly and abstain from the use of street opioids or other controlled substances can be permitted to take home doses known as privileges, though this is at the discretion of the clinic's medical staff.
+In the US, patients that attend methadone clinics regularly and abstain from the use of street opioids or other controlled substances can be permitted to take home doses known as privileges, though this is at the discretion of the clinic's medical staff.
 Depending on the state's law, some clinics will allow the use of drugs like cannabis and still permit take home doses.
 Some states allow methadone clinics to close on Sundays and provide take-home medication the day before.
 Clinics that offer take-home privileges will usually do so by slowly offering more take-home days over a period of time, as long as their standards of clean drug tests are met.
 In some states, these take-home privileges can work their way to people getting take-home doses that would last them 2–4 weeks maximum.
 Another way take-homes are permitted is if the clinic puts the patient on a split dose schedule where they take part of their dose in the morning and take home a dose to take later in the day.
 This is usually given out to people on higher doses, or to help lengthen effectiveness throughout the day.
 States may mandate drug testing in clinic drug abuse groups and/or outside Narcotics Anonymous meetings.
 In other countries, dispensing of methadone maintenance by pharmacies, or via prescription from general practitioners rather than specialized clinics, is permitted.